beginning of content

 When should I see my doctor?

-You should visit your doctor if you have kidney pain.
-They can diagnose any kidney problems.
+You should see your doctor if you have kidney pain or any associated symptoms.

 How is kidney pain treated?